Book your 360Learning demo now

-There’s no one-size-fits-all approach to training.
-There are numerous types of employee training, each one suited for different situations.
-Using the right type of employee training at the right time can result in a more engaging, effective learning process for your team and better overall business outcomes.
+There are numerous types of training, each one suited for different situations.
+The right type of employee training at the right time can result in a more engaging, effective learning process for your team and better overall business outcomes—even in a recession.

-It’s worth pointing out that leadership training isn’t a replacement for career coaching, but can be supplemented by this valuable type of ongoing training.
+It’s worth pointing out that leadership training isn’t a replacement for career coaching, but can be supplemented with ongoing training methods.
 Career coaching helps employees get the most out of their time as working professionals, regardless of role or aspirations.
 If someone’s interested in leadership, coaching can definitely play a role in guiding them to that role and improving your employee retention as well.

 Often, compliance training not only covers responsibilities directly tied to the job, but additional matters like safety and security.
 For example, anything that pertains to Occupational Safety and Health Administration (OSHA) guidelines needs to be covered in compliance training for legal reasons.
 If your company has specific rules around locking up the office at night, using certain printers, and so on, that should be covered in compliance as well.

-If you’re unsure what to cover in compliance training, speak with your employees and ask about their biggest struggles and what information they wish they had sooner.
-Anything repeatedly brought up is likely compliance training material.
+If you’re unsure about what to cover in compliance training, speak with your employees and ask what their biggest struggles are, and what information they wish they had sooner.
+Frequent or shared concerns are likely compliance training materials.

-You should roll out compliance training any time core tools are updated, new harassment policies are put into place, security measures change, and so on.
+You should roll out compliance training any time core tools are updated, new policies are implemented, and security measures are changed.
 If new information or responsibilities impact your company’s ability to function, both efficiently and legally, it’s time for compliance training—plain and simple.

 Onboarding training covers any topics essential to starting out at your company.
 While similar to compliance training, onboarding training is specifically tailored around the new employee experience.